-- Represents employers before state and federal courts and in arbitration regarding all aspects of employment litigation and in matters before the California Division of Labor Standards Enforcement, the Department of Fair Employment and Housing, the Equal Employment Opportunity Commission, and other administrative agencies
+Kevin represents employers before state and federal courts and in arbitration regarding all aspects of employment litigation, in addition to matters before the California Division of Labor Standards Enforcement, the Department of Fair Employment and Housing, the Equal Employment Opportunity Commission, and other administrative agencies.

-- Defends employers against claims brought under the California Labor Code and FLSA wage and hour laws in class and collective actions in federal and state courts
+Primarily, Kevin defends employers against claims brought under the California Labor Code and FLSA wage and hour laws in class, collective, and representative PAGA actions in federal and state courts.

-Before joining Epstein Becker Green, Mr. Sullivan was an attorney at a national defense-side employment law firm, where he focused on wage and hour class action defense.
+Before joining Epstein Becker Green, Kevin was an attorney at a national defense-side employment law firm, where he focused on wage and hour class action defense.
 Previously, he had been an attorney at a plaintiff-side wage and hour class action law firm.

 - Obtained summary judgment and a dismissal with prejudice in a case brought by two plaintiffs alleging claims for wrongful termination in violation of public policy, whistleblower retaliation, sexual harassment, age harassment, age discrimination, disability discrimination, failure to prevent age and disability discrimination, failure to prevent sexual and age harassment, failure to prevent retaliation, breach of implied-in-fact contract, breach of express contract, intentional infliction of emotional distress, and defamation